Explore ways to make your move more sustainable

-  This is also a great time to sift through your pantry and decide what unopened items you haven’t consumed, that you most likely will not consume in the future.
-It’s a great time to donate some of these items to your local food bank or food pantry to those who need it.
+This is also a great time to sift through your pantry and decide what unopened items you haven’t consumed that you will most likely not eat.
+It’s a great time to donate some of these items to your local food bank or food pantry to those who need them.
 Yet another eco-friendly practice for the move and beyond in your new home.

 5. Reduce your food waste!

 In the coming weeks before your move, try to consume what’s in your pantry and in your refrigerator before you move.
 This will help reduce the amount of packing you need to do for food items, and ultimately, give you less anxiety about trying to figure out where it all should go when you get into your new home.

 When we were moving, our freezer was left just slightly open, and when we returned to the previous home to do load some more things, the food in the freezer had defrosted.
 We were ready to cry over the amount of food we had to discard, so learn from our mistake!
 Make sure your refrigerators and freezers are fully shut in between moving trips.
 You can learn more about the impacts of food waste here.

 A big part of moving that gets overlooked is setting aside time to eat.
 If you’ve followed my blog, you’ll know that I take mealtimes very seriously.
 And while pizza is a great option for the first day, it’s not the most nutritious option.
 Also, the cost of ordering pizza every night can add up on-top of an already expensive move.